 After you align it where you wanted, click ‘Save position’.

-Step 4.
-Choose your audience.
+Step 3.
+Choose your audience

-If you wish to apply the experiment on all product pages, you can do this by inserting into the Audience tab only the part of the URL that is common to all product pages and using the ‘URL CONTAINS’ condition.
+If you want to apply the experiment on all product pages, you can do this by inserting into the Audience tab only the part of the URL that is common to all product pages and using the ‘URL CONTAINS’ condition.